zwcmc/CustomRenderer/README.md

 # Custom Renderer

-A customized OpenGL renderer builds with C++ and OpenGL 4.1
+A customized OpenGL renderer made with C++ and OpenGL 4.1

 ## Feature